kosmylo/data-optimization/README.md

 When the top-up parameter is set to true, the API will aim to charge the battery to its full storage capacity by the end of the schedule.
 This feature is particularly useful when you want to ensure the battery is fully charged for a future period of expected high demand.

-If top-up is false, the battery will aim to reach the soc-target defined by the user, but it will not necessarily try to reach full capacity.
+If top-up is false, the battery will aim to reach the soc-target defined by the user, but it will not try to reach full capacity.